Request

 }

-Additionally, vox.Request has some extra fields/methods that net/http.Request does not provide.
+Additionally, vox.Request has some extra fields and methods that net/http.Request does not provide.

-For example, vox has a JSON method to decode a JSON request body to go values, with additional functionality to check the content-type header from the request.
-If the content-type header does not start with “application/json” or a decode error occurs, this function will return an error and set the response status code to 406.
+For example, Vox has a JSON method to decode a JSON request body into Go values, with additional logic to validate the Content-Type header.
+If Content-Type does not start with “application/json”, or a decode error occurs, this function returns an error and sets the response status code to 406.

 func PostJSONHandler(ctx *vox.Context, req *vox.Request, res *vox.Response) {